yakivy/poppet/README.md

 Essential differences from [autowire](https://github.com/lihaoyi/autowire):
 - no explicit macro application `.call`, result of a consumer is the original trait;
 - no hardcoded return kind `Future`, you can specify any monad (has `cats.Monad` typeclass);
-- no forced coder dependencies `uPickle`, you can specify any arbitrary serialization format;
+- no forced coder dependencies `uPickle`, you can specify any serialization format;
 - robust error handling mechanism;
-- cleaner macros logic (~50 lines in comparison to ~300);
+- cleaner macros logic (~50 lines in comparison to ~300).
-- and a bunch of examples!

 ### Quick start
 Put poppet dependency in the build file, as an example I'll take poppet with circe, let's assume you are using SBT: